Veo cómo cantas (Mexican game show): Format

 In the first two or three rounds, two oppposing contestants must eliminate one mystery singer from an assigned group.
 Afterward, the contestant having of a least one or two bad singer eliminations will proceed to the next round.

 The contestant must eliminate one mystery singer at the end of each round, receiving MX$20,000 if they eliminate a bad singer.
 At the end of a game, if the contestant decides to walk away, they will keep the money had won in previous rounds; if they decide to risk for the last remaining mystery singer, they win MX$500,000 if a singer is good, or lose their all winnings if a singer is bad.

 Production

-During Visión21 upfronts in October 2020, Televisa formally acquired the rights to produce a local adaptation of I Can See Your Voice in Mexico under its tentative title Me late que cantas (I feel you sing), following the successful broadcasts of ¿Quién es la máscara?; this was also subsequently announced as part of CJ ENM's dealing with Fremantle the next month.
-At the recent upfronts in May 2023, Veo cómo cantas title would be adapted from the Spanish counterpart, as well as the United States-based Univision co-airing with its original Mexican network Las Estrellas; TeleOnce also planned to air the game show in Puerto Rico on July 2023, but was never materialized due to the Liberman Media Group not having broadcasting rights from TelevisaUnivision.
+During Visión21 upfronts in October 2020, Televisa formally acquired the rights to produce a Mexican adaptation of I Can See Your Voice under its tentative title Me late que cantas (I feel you sing), following the success of ¿Quién es la máscara?; this was also subsequently announced as part of CJ ENM's dealing with Fremantle the next month.
+In the following upfronts in May 2023, Veo cómo cantas title would be adapted from the Spanish counterpart, as well as Univision co-airing with its original Mexican network Las Estrellas; TeleOnce also planned to air the game show in Puerto Rico in July 2023, but was never materialized due to the Liberman Media Group did not have broadcasting rights from TelevisaUnivision.

 Besides from the main program, a postgame aftershow also airs virtually, and is co-hosted by Pablo Chagra and Gabriel Coronel.